apollographql/apollo/studio-docs/source/client-awareness.md

 description: Understand how each of your clients is using your graph
 ---

-Apollo Studio enables you to view operation metrics for each of your application's different clients (such as `web` and `iOS`) and client versions (such as `1.0` and `1.1`), helping you understand how each one interacts with your data graph.
+Apollo Studio enables you to view operation metrics for each of your application's different clients (such as `web` and `iOS`) and client versions (such as `1.0` and `1.1`), helping you understand how each one interacts with your graph.
 This feature (called **client awareness**) is especially useful as your number of clients grows, and as you consider when to deprecate or discontinue support for older client versions.
 [See other common use cases](#common-use-cases)

 ![client overview](./img/client-awareness/overview.png)